tomhrr/cosh/doc/all.md

  - `ip`: Takes a single IP address or range as a string, and returns an IP object for that address or range.
- - `ip.from-int`: Takes an IP address as an integer and returns an IP object for the address.
+ - `ip.from-int`: Takes an IP address as an integer and an IP version (either 4 or 6) and returns an IP object for the address.
  - `ip.len`: Takes an IP object and returns the prefix length of the range.
  - `ip.addr`: Takes an IP object and returns the first address from